Thinking of starting a new venture? Then you might want to hear this.

 Let me explain it through a real-life story.

 In 2016, a woman saw the potential to cut poultry sellers’ costs by bringing buyers and sellers into one place.
-After initial market research, Jannette Barnard successfully found customer validation and angel investors and started her venture.
+After initial market research, Janette Barnard successfully found customer validation and angel investors and started her venture.

 When she introduced her platform, she received nothing but disappointment.